mikker/passwordless/README.md

 ## Registering new users

-Because your `User` record is just any other record, you just create one like you normally would.
+Because your `User` record is like any other record, you create one like you normally would.
 Passwordless provides a helper method you can use to sign in the created user after it is saved like so:

 ```ruby
 class UsersController < ApplicationController